-3-2 Drivers Installation
+3-3 Drivers Installation

-- Before installing the drivers, first install the operating system.
-(The following instructions use Windows 10 as the example operating system.) - After installing the operating system, insert the motherboard driver disk into your optical drive.
+- · Before installing the drivers, first install the operating system. - After installing the operating system, insert the motherboard driver disk into your optical drive.
 Click on the message "Tap to choose what happens with this disc" on the top-right corner of the screen and select "Run Run.exe."
 (Or go to My Computer, double-click the optical drive and execute the Run.exe program.)